Leah Poulton: Senior domestic debut

 At the start of the 2002–03 season, Poulton made her senior debut for New South Wales in the Women's National Cricket League in a double-header against South Australia.
-In her first match, she scored 12 in five-wicket victory.
+In her first match, she scored 12 in a five-wicket victory.
 Playing in ten matches, she made many starts, reaching double figures in all but one of her nine innings, but managed only a best score of 36 run out, against Western Australia.
 She ended the WNCL season with 159 runs at 19.87 as New South Wales came second, ending a run of six consecutive titles.
 Victoria qualified first and thus hosted the finals, defeating New South Wales 2–0 in a best-of-three series.
 Poulton made only 1 and 11 in the deciding matches, which were lost by 3 wickets and 40 runs respectively.

 During the season, Poulton also played in the Under-19 interstate tournament during the break in the WNCL, captaining her state.
 In five innings, she made three half-centuries, with a best of 73 against Queensland in the final, which New South Wales won by five wickets.
 She was unbeaten in the other two fifties after opening the batting; New South Wales completed ten-wicket wins in both instances.
 Poulton ended the competition with 191 runs at 63.66.
 She was rewarded with selection in and captaincy of the national Under-19 team during the season and played in two matches against England Under-19s, scoring 13 and 35 as Australia won both matches.
 At the end of the season, she was selected to lead an Australian Under-23 team to play against the senior England team.
 Poulton made 15 in her only innings.

 Poulton had an interrupted season in 2003–04.
 After playing in the first two matches against Western Australia, scoring only 3 not out and 1 as New South Wales took both matches, she was absent until the finals series.
 Victoria had qualified first and hosted the three-match series.
 Poulton was omitted for the first match, which was won by the home team, before being recalled for the second match.
 She made 1 and 11 as New South Wales won the last two fixtures by five and three wickets respectively to claim the title.
 However, Poulton contributed little to the team's triumph, managing only 16 runs at 5.33.
 At the end of the season she was appointed captain of the Australian Youth team and played in four matches against New Zealand A, scoring 127 runs at 31.75 with a best of 75 in the second of these fixtures.
 Sarah Tsukigawa had success against Poulton, dismissing her three times in a row.
 Australia won all but the last match.